Tapan-patel88/Cypress-Coding-Assignment/README.md

 <font color="yellow">There is another way to execute test through VS Code terminal or through Command prompt,</font>
 1)	Go to VS code terminal and type command <font color="yellow">npx cypress run</font>, this command is used to execute Cypress tests in non-interactive mode, meaning it runs your tests without launching the Cypress Test Runner UI.
 It will execute all test files in headless mode and in by default browser i.e. <font color="yellow">Electron</font>.
 2)	To run specific test file use command <font color="yellow">npx cypress run  --spec cypress\e2e\coding-Test-Login.cy.js</font>.
-3)	To run specific test file and in specific browser use command <font color="yellow">npx cypress run –browser chrome --spec cypress\e2e\coding-Test-Login.cy.js</font>.
+3)	To run specific test file and in specific browser use command <font color="yellow">npx cypress run --browser chrome --spec cypress\e2e\coding-Test-Login.cy.js</font>.
-4)	To run specific test file in specific browser and in headed mode use command <font color="yellow">npx cypress run –browser chrome --spec cypress\e2e\coding-Test-Login.cy.js --headed</font>.
+4)	To run specific test file in specific browser and in headed mode use command <font color="yellow">npx cypress run --browser chrome --spec cypress\e2e\coding-Test-Login.cy.js --headed</font>.

 ## Brief Description of Automation framework and file/folder: